 English Bulldogs are known for their friendly and gentle disposition and even temperament, making them the ideal family companion and watchdog.

-English Bulldogs tend to be fairly inactive throughout the day, especially as the temperature climbs, making them popular with both house and apartment dwellers.
+English Bulldogs tend to be a fairly laid back dog breed, sometimes choosing to remain inactive throughout the day, especially as the temperature climbs, making them popular with both house and apartment dwellers.
 English Bulldogs may struggle in the heat, therefore the temperature of their living environment must be carefully monitored.
 Luckily for owners living in hot climates, English Bulldogs do not require the same high levels of exercise that similar sized breeds need.

 Best suited to home or apartment dwellers in cooler climates.